ambuda-org/vidyut/vidyut-prakriya/README.md

 Usage
 -----

-To generate all basic tinantas in kartari prayoga, run:
+`vidyut-prakriya` supports two modes of use:

+### Command-line use

+The first way to use `vidyut-prakriya` is as a command-line tool for generating Sanskrit words.
+For example, you can generate all basic *tiṅanta*s in *kartari prayoga* by using the following command:

 ```shell
 $ make create_tinantas > output.csv